York City's Youngest Ever Players

 Lee Grant 16 yrs 106 days: Centre-back who joined Aston Villa after one brief substitute outing for City.
 Played in an FA Youth Cup final featuring future England internationals Adam Johnson, Gabriel Agbonlahor, Gary Cahill and David Wheater.
-Returned to York during Cityís first Conference season but drifted out of the game after a subsequent trial with Southport.
+Returned to York on loan during Cityís first Conference season but drifted out of the game after a subsequent trial with Southport.

 Mick Astbury 16 yrs 298 days: Played in the famous FA Cup final victory over Arsenal and 1985 games against Liverpool.
 Had a spell as Cityís number one before plying his trade in the lower leagues with the likes of Peterborough, Darlington, Chester and Chesterfield.

 Marco Gabbiadini 17 yrs 67 days: Hit a hat-trick for City at the tender age of 18 after becoming the first apprentice to turn professional under Denis Smith, who later took him to Sunderland.
 City made £750,000 when Gabbiadini moved on to Crystal Palace for £1.8million as part of a sell-on clause.
 He bagged a total of 226 League goals during a prolific career.